7-DAY IRELAND ITINERARY – THE PERFECT IRISH TRIP

 - You may like to break up the journey and take look around Cork.

 - Kissing the Blarney Stone at Blarney Castle.
-Located within 10 kilometres and north-west of Cork, kissing the Blarney Stone is claimed to bestow one with the ‘gift of eloquence’.
-Fancy puckering up to the bluestone in person, then find further details here.
+Located within 10 kilometres and northwest of Cork, kissing the Blarney Stone is claimed to bestow one with the gift of eloquence.
+If you fancy puckering up to the bluestone in person, then find further details here.

 Durres > Bantry > Glengarriff > County Kerry > Kenmare > Ring of Kerry > Derrynane Beach >Ballingskelligs Beach > Kerry Cliffs > Portmagee

 Upon reaching Glengarriff, swing north for approximate 12 kilometres along the N71 and follow the Caha Pass road (opened in the 1840s), crossing into County Kerry from Country Cork.

 Here you can break your own journey and visit the tea rooms and visitor centre.